 To help you understand how you can best protect animals at this time, we’ve put together detailed information below.

 Within our own organisation, we’re closely monitoring the situation.
 We’re very aware of the possible risk to our people and the impact on animals in our care.
-Minimising this risk has already required some changes to our operations – and more are likely in the coming days and weeks.
+Minimising this risk has required some changes to our operations, which we have detailed below (and we are regularly updating this page with any further updates).

 For the most up-to-date information, please keep an eye on our social media, especially Facebook.